antimof/UxPlay/README.md

 "exception" explicitly allowing it to be distributed in compiled form when linked to OpenSSL versions **prior to v.
 3.0.0** (older versions of OpenSSL have a license clause incompatible with the GPL unless OpenSSL can be regarded as a "System Library", which it is in *BSD).
 Many Linux distributions treat OpenSSL as a "System Library", but some (e.g. Debian) do not: in this case, the issue is solved by linking with OpenSSL-3.0.0  or later.

 # Getting UxPlay:

 * Your distribution may already provide a pre-built uxplay package.
-It will be included in the next Debian release "Bookworm"
-(currently in "testing" phase) and Ubuntu-22.04 already provides a uxplay-1.46 package based on this.
+It will be included in the next Debian release "Bookworm" (currently in "testing" phase) and Ubuntu-22.04 already provides a uxplay-1.46 package based on this.
 Arch-based distributions also have AUR self-building packages for both the latest UxPlay release and the current GitHub version.
+(If you install a uxplay package, you may also need to install some  needed GStreamer plugin packages which might not get installed as  "requirements" : see below.)
 To build the latest version yourself, follow the instructions below.

 Either download and unzip [UxPlay-master.zip](https://github.com/FDH2/UxPlay/archive/refs/heads/master.zip), or (if git is installed): "git clone https://github.com/FDH2/UxPlay".
 You